 This is the first time any Jehovah's Witnesses have been fined for their religious activity this year, as they told Forum 18.
 They say that after an earlier raid in Dushanbe, they appealed against an administrative case and it was dropped on 25 May.

 However, raids and interrogations have continued.
-The local police officer and officers of the Police's Organised Crime Unit raided a Jehovah's Witness meeting in a private home in Tursunzade on 1 August.
+The local police officer and officers of the police Department for the Struggle with Organised Crime raided a Jehovah's Witness meeting in a private home in Tursunzade on 1 August.
 Four Jehovah's Witnesses were detained for three hours for questioning, but no charges have yet been brought.

 Further madrassahs closed